 Use case: Netflix

 For example, video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
 This way they produce successful series with the perfect combination of interests, actors, directors, and storyline.

 Use case: Driverless Cars

 Future of automobiles can rely on self-driving cars (autonomous cars) which are capable of driving according to its environment, understanding the traffic, etc. Here the traffic data has been analyzed and processed by car manufacturers to develop a car that can drive completely accident free all by itself.

 With the increase in negligence of human activities on the environment, we can anticipate new threats in healthcare.
 In the future, we can even use the previous/existing data of DNA to determine the necessary treatment.
 This way curing genetic diseases like cancer would become much more accessible.

 Research and developments are in progress to make use of existing big data tools more feasible and reliable in understanding and processing data.
-What can we expect from these research and developments in coming years?
+What can we expect from this research and developments in the coming years?

-- Using Internet of Things, we expect 20.8 billion connected devices by 2020.
+- Using the Internet of Things, we expect 20.8 billion connected devices by 2020.

 - Artificial Intelligence by 2020, 85% of customers will interact with AI, instead of humans.